chris-briddock/chris-briddock/README.md

 # 💫 About Me:
-😺 I'm currently working on Authentica<br>
+😺 I'm currently working on Authentica and Property Compass.<br>

 # 💻 Tech Stack: